AgriLifeGenomicsANDBioinformatics/Testing-SEQC/README.md

   8. zlib
   9. gcc4.9

-6. The following packages should be available in the path variable in the machine running the code:
+3. The following packages should be available in the path variable in the machine running the code:
+  1. cutadaptPE.sh
+    1. cutadapt
+  2. filteringPE.sh
     1. bowtie (1.1.0 recommended)
-  2. bowtie2 (2.2.3 recommended)
-  3. flexbar (2.5 recommended)
+    2. flexbar (2.5 recommended)
-  4. samtools (1.2 recommended)
+    3. samtools (1.2 recommended)
-  5. tophat2 (v2.0.14 recommended)
-  6. cutadapt (1.8.1 recommended)
-  7. trinity (v2.0.6 recommended)

 Usage
 -----------------